skip to content

 The NAT service keeps a log of all connections made through it for audit and security purposes.
 This information includes:

-• the UDN-wide private IP address and TCP/UDP port number (if applicable) of the host originating the connection
+• the UDN-local IP address and TCP/UDP port number (if applicable) of the host originating the connection,

-• the public IP address and TCP/UDP port number (if applicable) which the private address/port was translated into for forwarding outside the UDN
+• the global IP address and TCP/UDP port number (if applicable) which the UDN-local address/port was translated into, for forwarding outside the UDN,

-• the public IP address and TCP/UDP port number (if applicable) to which the connection was made
+• the global IP address and TCP/UDP port number (if applicable) to which the connection was made,

-• the start and end times of this connection
+• the start and end times of this connection, and

 Comparison with a firewall

-Putting a host on a UDN-wide private IP address and relying on the NAT for connections to hosts outside the UDN could be considered to be a kind of firewall in that it prevents inbound connections from arbitrary hosts on the internet.
+Putting a host on a UDN-local IP address and relying on the NAT for connections to hosts outside the UDN could be considered to be a kind of firewall in that it prevents inbound connections from arbitrary hosts on the internet.
 While this is true to a certain extent, it must be noted that the UDN is large and has a wide mixture of users and devices in different states of health - the NAT only prevents connections from outside the UDN and not from elsewhere inside the UDN.
-Do not assume that all attackers are outside the UDN (and, even if the attacker is outside, they can gain access to the UDN through a vulnerable machine elsewhere on it).
+It must not be assumed that all attackers are outside the UDN (and, even if the attacker is outside, they can gain access to the UDN through a vulnerable machine elsewhere on it).

-As the NAT service will allow all outbound connections, hosts which have previously used UDN-wide private IP addresses deliberately to avoid being able to make such connections will find that is no longer the case.
-If a host should be isolated, institution-wide private addresses are probably more appropriate (although an institutional router would be needed to access them, unless it is done solely through hosts dual-homed onto both networks, such as a print server with a connection to an internal, private VLAN with printers on it).
+As the NAT service will allow all outbound connections, hosts which have previously used UDN-local IP addresses deliberately to avoid being able to make such connections will find that is no longer the case.
+If a host should be isolated, institution-local addresses are probably more appropriate (although an institutional router would be needed to access them, unless it is done solely through hosts dual-homed onto both networks, such as a print server with a connection to an internal, private VLAN with printers on it).

-In addition, as IPv6 becomes more prevalent and will usually automatically activate, when it is enabled on an institutional network, a host which has a UDN-wide private IPv4 address may suddenly begin speaking and responding on an global IPv6 address, directly accessible from the public internet.
+In addition, as IPv6 becomes more prevalent and will usually automatically activate, when it is enabled on an institutional network, a host which has a UDN-local IPv4 address may suddenly begin speaking and responding on a global IPv6 address, directly accessible from the public internet.

-The use of a UDN-wide private IP address does not provide an excuse to avoid taking all the normal security precautions, including disabling unused services, filtering the addresses from which inbound connections are accepted, and generally running systems in a secure manner.
+The use of a UDN-local IP address does not provide an excuse to avoid taking all the normal security precautions, including disabling unused services, filtering the addresses from which inbound connections are accepted, and generally running systems in a secure manner.